Kadayak/EHR_PROTOTYPE/README.md

 This project uses [Tailwind CSS](https://tailwindui.com/documentation).\
 This project uses [React Router](https://reactrouter.com/en/main).

+## Prefix

+To get the project started, make sure you have _npm_ installed on your computer.
+Npm is a package manager, which downloads the necessary packages into this directory for the project to run.

+After having downloaded npm (`npm -v` in the terminal should now give you your npm version), please run `npm install`in the directory.
+This command will run all the necessary packages, as provided in the package.json file.

+Now, your directory should have a `node_modules` folder.
+You should not worry about it, or even really open it. node_modules essentially stores all the packages / code necessary for this project to run.
+Now, you can start your project!

 ## Available Scripts

 In the project directory, you can run: